Workplace Benefits

 A healthcare FSA is a standard FSA that can be used to help cover medical, dental, and vision expenses.

-Healthcare FSAs can’t be used in conjunction with an HSA or high deductible health plan (HDHP).
+Healthcare FSAs generally can’t be used in conjunction with an HSA.1

 Limited purpose FSA (LP-FSA)

-A limited purpose FSA is similar to a standard FSA, except it can only be used to help cover qualified dental and vision expenses — medical expenses generally aren’t covered.
+A limited purpose FSA is similar to a standard FSA, except it can only be used to help cover qualified dental, vision, and preventive care expenses.

-LP-FSAs can be used in conjunction with an HSA and HDHP.
-You might be able to maximize your savings when you pair a LP-FSA with an HSA.4 For example, it can promote more tax-free account growth and allow you to save the full annual maximum in your HSA.
+LP-FSAs can typically be used in conjunction with HSAs.
+You might be able to maximize your HSA savings when you use funds from your LP-FSA instead of your HSA.
+For example, it can promote more tax-free account growth and allow you to save the full annual maximum in your HSA.

 Dependent care FSA (DC-FSA)

 A dependent care FSA is used to pay for qualified medical expenses for dependents.
-A dependent is defined as children under age 13 and adults who are physically or mentally unable to take care of themselves.5 Eligible expenses could include things like child care, after-school programs, and senior daycare.
+Dependents are typically defined as children who are under the age of 13 and adults who are physically or mentally unable to take care of themselves.
+Eligible expenses could include things like child care, after-school programs, and senior day care.

 FSA: Benefits and limitations